Srivasu-U/Compiler/Notes/v6-Notes.md

 ## Functions
+- ***NOTE TO SELF***: Go through the entire function flow again to fully digest it.
+It is suprisingly complicated
 - Part of the challenge is that functions in Monkey are both a series of statements and first class citizens that can be passed around and returned
 - Other issues include
     - Passing params to methods